Half Marathon Long Runs – 5 Ways to Achieve More

-First of all, shortcuts don’t exist, and if you think that you can bypass long runs during a long distance training cycle such as a half marathon – think again.
-Long distance training should never be at goal pace (race pace).
+Half marathon long runs need to be taken seriously.
+First of all, shortcuts don’t exist, and if you think that you can bypass long runs during a long-distance training cycle such as a half-marathon – think again.
+Long-distance training should never be at goal pace (race pace).
 When I say long distance I’m talking anything over 6 miles.

 1. Slow down your pace